moraneus/TP-DejaVu/README.md

 ██║██║     ██║  ██║ ╚████╔╝       ██████╔╝███████╗╚█████╔╝██║  ██║ ╚████╔╝ ╚██████╔╝
 ╚═╝╚═╝     ╚═╝  ╚═╝  ╚═══╝        ╚═════╝ ╚══════╝ ╚════╝ ╚═╝  ╚═╝  ╚═══╝   ╚═════╝

-First-order past time LTL with recursive rules, time and prediction!
+First-order past time LTL with recursive rules, time and pre-evaluation!
-Version 3.0, Februar - 2023
+Version 4.0, August - 2023
 ```

 ## Overview

 DejaVu is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
-The formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
+The main formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
 The logic also supports reasoning about time.
 DejaVu contributors are [Klaus Havelund](http://www.havelund.com), [Doron Peled](http://u.cs.biu.ac.il/~doronp) and [Dogan Ulus](https://www.linkedin.com/in/doganulus).
-iPRV DejaVu is an extension of DejaVu that supports prediction of the next k events.
+PPEE-DejaVu is an extension of DejaVu that supports pre-evaluation.

 An example of a property in its most basic form is the following: